 4. Your child has unexplained new acquisitions

-When your child comes home with unexplained money and property such as clothing, toys, and books, he or she may be participating in bullying at school.
+When your child comes home with unexplained money and property such as clothing, toys, and books, they may be participating in bullying at school.

 It is more than likely your child grabs stuff from those he bullies.